mojimuse/Mojicraft/content/pages/index.md

       represent your character or MOJI's you dream of.

       We create characters and digital identity.
-Welcome to Mojicraft!
     actions:
       - label: Try Free
         url: /pricing